 In Michigan, a hunter safety course typically costs between $10-$30.
 I (Garrett) took an online course, and Marissa took an in-person course – there are pros and cons to both.

 Take note that the requirements for hunting can vary slightly from state to state.
 For the purposes of this post, we’ll be giving you the details about what it takes to hunt here in Michigan.
-Most states have similar requirements and prices for your license and tags.
+Most states have similar requirements and prices for your license and tags, but be sure to check on the requirements for your home state.

 Cost #2: Yearly license and tags